Fact Sheet 2014 - 15

 The campus network provides everyone with voice mail, TV access, wired and wireless Internet access.
 Hartwick's Stevens-German Library utilizes technology and the Internet to provide Hartwick students, faculty, and staff with a wide range of information and learning resources.
-The Library's collection includes more than 300,832 books, serial backfiles, and other paper materials; 13,112 serial subscriptions; 29,700 microforms; 5,078 audio-visual materials; and 3,866 e-books.
+The Library's collection includes more than 300,606 books, serial backfiles, and other paper materials; 3,620 e-books, 80 databases and 3,644 media resources.

-77% of Hartwick students live in College on-campus housing.
+81% of Hartwick students live in College on-campus housing.
 Housing options include traditional residence halls, suites, and townhouse apartments.
-35 additional students live at the College's Pine Lake Environmental Campus, located eight miles from main campus.
+33 additional students live at the College's Pine Lake Environmental Campus, located eight miles from the main campus.

 GRADUATES & ALUMNI/AE

-Student Athlete Graduation Rate 100% (For the Class entering Fall 2006)
+Student Athlete Graduation Rate 38% (For the Division I Class entering Fall 2008)

-2013 Graduates Top Five Majors: Business Administration, Sociology, Nursing, Biology, Psychology
+2014 Graduates Top Five Majors: Business Administration, Nursing, Biology, Sociology, Psychology and Political Science (tied)

 Alumni/ae giving rate: 17.6%

-The most common professional fields among Hartwick alumni/ae is management, nursing, education.
+The most common professional fields among Hartwick alumni/ae are management, nursing, education.